-For Vision Impaired Relays (49 point relays) relay teams must include at least one (1) S/SB 11 athlete.
-The remaining three (3) athletes may be any Sport Class between S/SB 11-13.
+For Vision Impaired Relays (49 point relays) relay teams must include at least one (1) Athlete in Sport Class S/SB 11.
+The remaining three (3) Athletes may be in any Sport Class between S/SB 11-13.

-There shall be four (4) athletes in each Relay team.
+There shall be four (4) Athletes on each Relay team.
 Mixed Relays may be swum.
-Mixed Relays must consist of two (2) men and two (2) women.
-Split times achieved in these events cannot be used for records and/or entry purposes.
+Mixed Relays must consist of two (2) male and two (2) female Athletes.
+Split times achieved in these Events cannot be used for records and/or entry purposes.